-As a soldier in the Army Reserve, you will learn skills and gain experiences that you would never get in a civilian role.
+As a soldier in the ResF, you will learn skills and gain experiences that you would never get in a civilian role.
 Our part-time soldiers come from all walks of life, from students to lawyers to tradespeople.
 Some enjoy the chance to do something different from their everyday life, and some get the opportunity to utilise their civilian expertise in a military environment.

-During the MOD 2 you will be introduced to:
+During this stage of your training you will be introduced to:

 - First Aid

-- Living in a field environment, including patrolling procedures, and operating in a rifle section
+- Living in a field environment, including:

-- Broaden your understanding of military law to include “The Laws of Armed Conflict”
+- A broadened understanding of military law, including “The Laws of Armed Conflict”

 People like you

-The Army Reserve is made up of every-day New Zealanders who do their normal job in the community then conduct military training in their spare time, choosing to devote a minimum of 20 days every year to military service.
-Living, working and training in their local community the Army Reserve is the public face of New Zealand’s Army, with roles from Whangārei through to Invercargill.
-To become a member of the Army Reserves you must have ended your Secondary School education, be a New Zealand citizen or New Zealand permanent resident class visa holder, able to gain a security clearance and medically fit for service.
+The Army Reserve Force is made up of every-day New Zealanders who do their normal job in the community then conduct military training in their spare time, choosing to devote a minimum of 20 days every year to military service.
+Living, working and training in their local community the Army Reserve Force is the public face of New Zealand’s Army, with roles from Whangārei through to Invercargill.
+To become a member of the Army Reserve Force you must have ended your Secondary School education, be a New Zealand citizen or New Zealand permanent resident class visa holder, able to gain a security clearance and medically fit for service.